 Get in touch with the current issues related to the food we eat– the politics of how it’s grown and gets to our tables.
 Links & actions below

 On Thursday, the House of Representatives will vote on an anti-labeling act for GMOs.
-Known as the Safe and Accurate Food Labeling Act of 2015 by its advocates and the …continue reading
+Known as the Safe and Accurate …continue reading

 This month, The Food Co-op adds GMO (Genetically Modified Organisms) education to its shelves in the form of red dots.
-The dots indicate products that may have genetically modified ingredients.
 The …continue reading

 Shopping at The Food Co-op now makes more sense than ever.
 To help you stretch your food dollars further, we have lowered our prices on 60 of our bestsellers — items that fit everyone’s pantry.
 Our new price program, “Centsibles,” …continue reading

 The Organic Consumers Association is an online and grassroots non-profit 501(c)3 public interest organization campaigning for health, justice, and sustainability.
 The following story was taken from their newsletter:

 Activists in Washington State …continue reading

 Some of our member/owners have inquired about the United Natural Foods, Inc. (UNFI) drivers’ strike at the Auburn distribution center.

 The Food Co-op regrets the labor strike between the UNFI drivers and its management.
 This strike is confined to the Auburn …continue reading